What Is It?

 Because symptoms don't show up until the cancer is spread, this disease is hard to cure.
 But treatment can help control your symptoms and improve length of survival and quality of life.
 How well they can do that depends on many things: how much the cancer has spread, your age and general health, and how well your body responds to treatment.

-There is no proven way to prevent pancreatic cancer.
+For most types of pancreatic cancer, there is no proven way to prevent it.
 You can decrease your risk of getting this cancer by not smoking.
 Cigarette smoking is the most significant risk factor associated with pancreatic cancer.
 If you smoke, quit.
 If you don't smoke, don't start.

 Also you may decrease your risk of developing pancreatic cancer by: